How much should you believe in the marriage statistics?

 In some cases within those marriage studies, those who were widowed into the statistic giving a false impression.
 What in fact was happening was that women, more often than men, were being widowed and this was called a separation.
 What Shaunti Feldhalm found is echoed by John Gottman.
 In a research carried by the Gottman Institute, it was proven that relationships don’t crash and burn, they just fade out from a lack of connection.
 People start to neglect each other and often unintentionally.
 Neglect turns into indifference and then separation, followed by a divorce.

 Shaunti discovered that it is not the big-ticket items that take a marriage down, like the affair, or an addiction, or mental illness but rather the day-to-day small things: things like… forgetting to acknowledge one another, or not paying attention to each other and so on…

 My takeaway from the research, as a marriage counsellor

-As a marriage and relationship counsellor, I am very impressed with this robust research – the researchers never attempted to debunk the 50% marriage failure myth.
+As a marriage and relationship counsellor, I am very encouraged by this robust research – the researchers never attempted to debunk the 50% marriage failure myth.
 It just happened that way.
 So my dear friend, now you know that your relationship actually has a (great) fighting chance of surviving, does it make getting hitched a much more attractive proposition?

 …You don’t have to take my word for it.
 You can see for yourself here what the research shows.